Over time you develop your own style and personality.

 Gracefully Handling Rejection

 Do not wear your heart on your sleeve.
-Some, if not most, requests for publication are rejected.
+Some requests for publication are rejected.
 In your mind, you are thinking, “How dare you!
 I spent hours writing this piece.”
 Becoming defensive and argumentative does not engender yourself to editors.
 Ask them for ways to improve the content or go back and read the submission guidelines.

-If appropriate include rejected articles on your personal blog to chart your progress.
+If appropriate, include rejected articles (perhaps with some improvements) on your personal blog to chart your progress.
 They can also serve as examples of your diverse writing style.
-Eventually, you will cross a threshold where nearly everything you submit is accepted.
-Publishers may even reach out to you for content.
+Eventually, you will cross a threshold where nearly everything you submit is acceptable.
+Editors may even reach out to you for content.